Tetra Tech: History

+Acquisitions

 The remainder of the decade to 2014 involved growth by acquiring firms in Canada, Australia, and South America in its core (water and infrastructure) and new markets (mining and energy).
 Tetra Tech also acquired firms that provided international development services to the United States Agency for International Development.
 These new acquisitions focused on implementing sustainable strategies for water, energy, and the environment in Africa, Asia, and South America and facilitating stability and growth in countries in the aftermath of social conflicts or failed governing institutions.
 In October 2015, Coffey International was purchased.